 Change the status of a data store machine

-You can stop and restart individual machines in the data store.
-You can also promote a standby machine to be the primary.
+You can stop and restart individual machines in a data store.
+You can also promote a standby relational and tile cache data store machine to be the primary.

 For example, you change data store machine status as part of the following upgrade scenario:

 - Stop the standby machine.

 - Upgrade the standby.

 - Promote the standby to primary using the makePrimary command.

 - Upgrade the former primary.

 - Add the former primary machine back to the data store as the standby machine.

 Log in to the ArcGIS Server Administrator Directory as the ArcGIS Server site administrator and go to a specific machine to use any of the following commands to change the status of a data store machine: